 General Curricula and Individual Study Plans

-The general syllabus in biology describes the frames that apply to all doctoral students in biology and Lund University and contains information about the content and degree requirements of the education.
+The general syllabus in biology describes the frames that apply to all doctoral students in biology at Lund University and contains information about the content and degree requirements of the education.

 The supervisor initiates the individual study plan and makes, together with the doctoral student, a suggestion, which is finalised together with the departmental representative.
 The Head of the department approves the study plan.

-Information about the general syllabus and the individual study plan can be found on the faculty website, which also has a manual and a link to the system itself.
+Information about the general syllabus and the individual study plan can be found on the faculty website.
+There you will also find a manual and a link to the electronic system for handling the individual study plans.

 Doctoral student